 Why choose N-iX for building your micro frontends?

-1. N-iX has over 20 years of experience in various industries, including healthcare, telecom, fintech, manufacturing, and others;
+• N-iX brings to the table over 21 years of diversified experience in various sectors, including healthcare, telecom, fintech, and manufacturing, to name a few;

 Have a question?